arab-github/Time-Series-johnsHopkinsCovid19/README.md

 ## Data Information

 The dataset includes daily updates on COVID-19 cases, deaths, and recoveries across countries and regions.
-Features may include geographical information, population density, healthcare infrastructure, and other relevant factors influencing the spread of the virus.
+Features include geographical information, deaths, recoveries and other relevant factors influencing the spread of the virus.

 ## Problem Statement